7digital/api-stub/README.md

 This is a stub API which can be used for testing integrations with 7digital.

-NSTALLATION
+INSTALLATION
 ============

-The easiest way to use the stub is to clone it.
+The easiest way to install the stub is to clone it.

     git clone git://github.com/7digital/node-7digital-api-stub.git